 Quick Questions Answered:

 Will your T8 LED tubes work with my T12 fixtures?

 Do your LED tubes come with installation instructions?

 Yes!
-You can download & preview those from Support Documents area of any tube’s product page.
+You can download & preview those from Support Documents area of a tube’s product page.

 How difficult is installation?